 Pullman – Investment and Impact

-In just five years, CNI’s activities in Pullman have had impressive results such as attracting more than $125 million in investment, created more than 450 construction jobs and 750 permanent jobs.
+CNI’s activities in Pullman have had impressive results such as attracting more than $225 million in investment and creating more than 450 construction jobs and 1,100 permanent jobs.

 Million Dollars in Neighborhood Stabilization Program Funds to Support Affordable Housing

 Million Dollars in National Foreclosure Settlement Funds to Support Affordable Housing

 Impacting Pullman Park